 - Conversation is too fluid for chatbots to keep up with

-- Chat bots are impersonal and provide no relationship value
+- Chatbots are impersonal and provide no relationship value

 Conversations, written or verbal, are fluid because language is complex.
 Communication is not a question and answer like Quora or some FAQ page.
 (I believe it is a good practice to have an area on your website for questions like that) Conversations include jargon, euphemisms, similes, metaphors, cultural references, different syntax structure, dialect and accent.
 The best chatbot in the world can’t replace human comprehension in the way that we process syntax, tone, inflection, sarcasm and intent.
 Simply put, language is constantly evolving and is too complex for a chatbot to keep up.

 People want to feel like they matter, because they do.
 No robot can express sincere empathy, sympathy, compassion, and confidence.
 A person who is engaging with your company has some sort of roadblock- a question, a concern, a frustration.
-This is a critical moment for any business where the person is at the teterring point.
+This is a critical moment for any business where the person is at the teetering point.
 Does the person move down the sales cycle/ conversion path or do they exit the entire experience and move to your competitor?
 This is often determined by how much of a relationship and trust they have developed so far.
-A human-to-human connection is much more personal, authentic and more likely to keep the website visitor headed towards your desired action than a chatbot interaction.
+A human-to-human connection is much more personal, authentic, and more likely to keep the website visitor headed toward your desired action than a chatbot interaction.

 “Even as artificial intelligence becomes embedded in everyday interactions, human conversation remains the primary way people make complex purchases or emotional decisions.” – Harvard Business Review

 The first thing a chatbot asks you is a question to identify what your issue is.
 Immediately, you are qualified as a lead and the chatbot leads you down a path.
 This is called a flowchart based chatbot and how 99 percent of chatbots are built.
 The customer is not some statistical likelihood.
-Every customer is on different points of their customer journey and since their experiences and preferences and stage are unique to them, treating them all the same provides for a poor experience.
-Chatbots assume the user’s intent, often either incorrectly or at least not with understanding the clear, complete picture.
+Every customer is on different points of their customer journey and since their experiences and preferences and stage are unique to them, treating them, all the same, provides for a poor experience.
+Chatbots assume the user’s intent, often either incorrectly or at least not understanding the clear, complete picture.
 This leads to a repetitive and frustrating interaction and like that the website visitor you spent so many resources just getting to that step is now gone.

 INC magazine wrote an incredibly popular article titled “Yes, Chat Bots Are Incredibly Efficient.
 But Your Customers Hate Them